“The terrain surely appears rougher…” I comment, looking out upon a large valley and the deep green mountains in the distance.

 “Does this song have lyrics?
 I feel as though I have heard it sung before,” I say.

-“It does, but you don’t want to hear me sing—and besides, the lyrics are rather sentimental,” he replies.
+“It does, but you don’t want to hear me sing—and besides, the lyrics are very sentimental,” he replies.

 “What is the matter with that?”
 I ask.
 “Just the music itself is so lovely, I would not mind being able to sing it.”

-Admittedly, I myself do not know why I am so fascinated with this song…but I cannot help but inquire into it.
+Admittedly, I myself do not know why I am so fascinated with this song…yet I cannot help but inquire into it.

 “But then you’d likely have to hear it sung, and like I said, I can’t sing—”